presidio-oss/specifai-mcp-server/SECURITY.md

 ## Security Best Practices for Users

-1. **Keep the package updated**: Always use the latest version of the Specif-ai MCP Server
+1. **Keep the package updated**: Always use the latest version of the Specifai MCP Server
 2. **Validate inputs**: When integrating with the server, ensure all inputs are properly validated
 3. **Manage permissions**: Ensure proper file system permissions are set for the project directory
 4. **Secure your environment**: Follow security best practices for your Node.js environment

 ## Security Measures

-The Specif-ai MCP Server implements several security measures:
+The Specifai MCP Server implements several security measures:

 1. **Input validation**: All inputs are validated using Zod schemas
 2. **Error handling**: Proper error handling to prevent information leakage